 The American Revolution did not occur during the American Revolutionary War.
 The American Revolution occurred during the Civil War when all men were free and slavery was abolished.
 While it took time to release America from its racist past the Civil War did remove the tag of property from a human being.
 In theory, slaves were now permitted to work where they chose and marry whom they wished.
 In the past slaves had been put to work where their master sought fit and were bred like horses, but received worse treatment than animals.

-Slavery is a stark contrast to liberty and one of the great failures of the founders.
+Slavery is a stark contrast to liberty and one of the great failures of the founding fathers.
 In order to create a union slavery was omitted from the Declaration of Independence and kept in the background.
 These great men who spoke of British tyranny and a taxation without representation saw no problem in sleeping with their slaves nor selling their children for a profit.
 It was a grotesque practice that one cannot understand without delving into the mind of an 18th century planter.
 What caused this great exception?
 In order to answer that question one must look into origins of English slavery and the arguments made for its acceptance.

 Slavery in England

 By the 15th century West Africans were already being enslaved by the Portuguese and Spanish for use in their domestic economies and were to be used when the two competing empires began to colonize.
 Christopher Columbus, Hernan Cortes, Francisco Pizarro, and other Spanish Conquistadors enslaved many West Africans through the slave trade, but also many of the natives that they came in contact with.
 This system of slavery was largely predicated on the belief that to the victor go the spoils and the spoils included the conquered people.
 Slaves played an integral part in developing the New World.